kevinyswong/kevinyswong.github.io/index.md

-  the bustle of society when he noticed the markedly slower pace of life and the appreciation of the little things, not in the decadent bourgeois sense of escaping a hectic work life to some remote and tranquil getaway with breathtaking and landscaped scenery reeking of exclusivity.
-This particular coffee shop was ordinary, with humble, middle-aged, working folks coming in briefly for a bagel or a black coffee before heading back out.
+  the bustle of society when he noticed the markedly slower pace of life and the appreciation of the little things, not in the decadent bourgeois sense of escaping a hectic work life to some remote and tranquil getaway with breathtaking and landscaped scenery reeking of exclusivity—this particular coffee shop was ordinary, with humble, middle-aged, working folks coming in briefly for a bagel or a black coffee before heading back out.
 These were locals of the community, going about their day, making the best of what they